opxyc/js.react.l.hooks/README.md

 useCallback caches the provided function instance itself, whereas, useMemo invokes the provided function and caches it's result.
 So, if you need to cache a function, use call back and when you need the cache the result of an invoked function, use useMemo.

 #### useRef
-To access DOM nodes in react functional components
+To access DOM nodes in react functional components.
+It can also be used to store any mutable value.